-Reflecting Student Learning in Your Classroom Management Philosophy
+Reflecting on Student Learning in Your Classroom Management Philosophy

-The focus needs to be on building those relationships so the students feel safe in taking the risks and speaking out to participate effectively.
+The focus needs to be on building those relationships so the students feel safe in taking risks and speaking out to participate effectively.
 They also need to know the boundaries of that risk-taking.
-While we want our students to indulge in the conversation and activities that we prepare for them, we also don’t want them to domineer the classroom environment or squash other student opportunities to partake.
+While we want our students to indulge in the conversation and activities that we prepare for them, we also don’t want them to dominate the classroom environment or squash other students’ opportunities to partake.

 It is important to take all of this into consideration.
 Classrooms that turn into a free-for-all when attempting a student-centered model do not have a defined classroom management philosophy in place: the teacher is just throwing spaghetti at the wall to see what will stick.
 When a defined plan is in place, students learn their roles and responsibilities to themselves and each other within the confines of the classroom environment and thus true learning can occur.